| |

 Listening, singing, and dancing to music is a great cognitive activity!
 Not only does it help with pattern, and rhythm development, but it is also a great activity for language and literacy growth.

-Encouraging your toddler to dance to songs like Head, Shoulders, Knees, & Toes, is an amazing way to help improve the mind-body connection.
-As children listen and dance, they have to understand and interpret what is being said, and then use their motor skills to associate the words with reality.
+Playing movement songs like Head, Shoulders, Knees, & Toes, helps improve the mind-body connection.
+During these songs, kids have to understand and interpret what is being said, and then use their motor skills to associate the words with actions.

 9) Reading

-Reading to your toddler daily, even just for a few minutes, is one of the best activities you can do for your child.
+Reading to your child daily, even just for a few minutes, is one of the best activities you can do for your child.

 A research study from The Ohio State University found that parents who read 5 books a day with their child prior to entering kindergarten were exposed to about 1.4 million more words than children who were never read to.